-Landscapers are below average when it comes to happiness.
-At CareerExplorer, we conduct a continuous survey of millions of people and ask them how satisfied they are with their careers.
-It turns out that landscapers rate their professional happiness 3.0 out of 5 stars, which places them in the lowest 31% of races.
-This first reason often comes as a surprise to people looking for careers in the lawn and landscape care industry, as they may have heard that these types of jobs don't pay much.
+Landscapers are below average when it comes to happiness, according to CareerExplorer's continuous survey of millions of people.
+The survey revealed that landscapers rate their professional happiness 3.0 out of 5 stars, placing them in the lowest 31% of races.
+This may come as a surprise to those considering a career in the lawn and landscape care industry, as they may have heard that these types of jobs don't pay much.
 However, this is a viable career with good earning potential.

 So what's it like to work as a landscape designer?
 Do landscapers enjoy their job?
 There are many reasons why they do.
-Most landscape designers enjoy the freedom and variety they experience while working around nature.
-On the one hand, they don't feel confined to an office environment.
-They can move around and breathe fresh air, landscaping is never boring, and providing beautiful exterior appeal to a residential or commercial property is creative, challenging, and satisfying.
+Most landscape designers appreciate the freedom and variety that comes with working around nature.
+They don't feel confined to an office environment, and they can move around and breathe fresh air.
+Landscaping is never boring, and providing beautiful exterior appeal to a residential or commercial property is creative, challenging, and satisfying.